-1. Every member of the NDYA Program is expected to show good sportmanship and courtesy at all times.
+1. Every member of the NDYA Program is expected to show good sportsmanship and courtesy at all times.
 This includes:

-g. no use of electronic devices (cell phones, MP3 players, headsets, etc.) on the l
+h. no use of electronic devices (cell phones, MP3 players, headsets, etc.) on

 3. Youth bowlers shall observe the eligibility RULE of their state high school athletic association.